 FIVE FACTS about learning:

-Very few children learn to read in the early elementary school years.
+Very few children learn to read in early primary school.
 Nationwide, only one in four children can read a story at Standard 2 level in Kiswahili in 3rd grade.
 It is not until 5th grade that the majority of students can read at the Standard 2 level.

-FACT 2: Four out of ten children in Standard 3 are able to perform multiplication at the Standard 2 level.
+FACT 2: Four out of ten children in Standard 3 are able to do multiplication at Standard 2 level.

-FACT 3: Fewer than one in ten children in Standard 3 can read an English story at Standard 2 level
+FACT 3: Less than one in ten children in Standard 3 can read an English story at Standard 2 level

-Competence in reading and understanding a story in English remains low.
+The ability to read and understand a story in English remains low.
 Uwezo 2012 confirmed that literacy in English is significantly worse than in Kiswahili in all classes.
 By 7th grade, half of all students leaving elementary school have not acquired basic English skills that are taught in secondary school.

-The 2012 data clearly confirm regional, district, and urban-rural disparities in children’s learning outcomes.
+The 2012 data clearly confirms regional, district and urban-rural differences in children’s learning outcomes.
 In general, children living in urban counties scored higher on the assessment than children living in rural counties.

 FACT 5: On average, seven out of ten children in Tanzania do not know the meaning of the three colors of the national flag.